VasilGrozdanov/foundry-fund-me/README.md

 # 🚀 Foundry Fund Me

 This is an example project of a kickstarter contract, built with [Foundry](https://book.getfoundry.sh/) and [Foundry-zksync](https://github.com/matter-labs/foundry-zksync).
+Special thanks to [Cyfrin Updraft](https://updraft.cyfrin.io).

 ## 🛠️ Usage